google/WebFundamentals/src/content/en/tools/workbox/guides/migrations/migrate-from-v5.md

 - The `fbclid` URL query parameter is now ignored by `workbox-precaching` when looking up a precached response for a given request.

+- The `PrecacheController` constructor now takes in an object with specific properties as its parameter, instead of a string.
+This object supports the following properties: `cacheName` (serving the same purpose as the string that was passed in to the constructor in v5), `plugins` (replacing the `addPlugins()` method from v5), and `fallbackToNetwork` (replacing the similar option that was passed to `createHandler()` and `createHandlerBoundToURL() in v5).

+- The `install()` and `activate()` methods of `PrecacheController` now take exactly one parameter, which should be set to a corresponding `InstallEvent` or `ActivateEvent`, respectively.

+- The `addRoute()` method has been removed from `PrecacheController`.
+In its place, the new `PrecacheRoute` class can be used to create a route that you can then register.

+- The `precacheAndRoute()` method has been removed from `PrecacheController`.
+(It still exists as a static helper method exported by the `workbox-precaching` module.)
+It was removed because `PrecacheRoute` can be used instead.

+- The `createMatchCalback()` method has been removed from `PrecacheController`.
+The new `PrecacheRoute` can be used instead.

+- The `createHandler()` method has been removed from `PrecacheController`.
+The `strategy` property of the `PrecacheController` object can be used to handle requests instead.

+- The `createHandler()` static export has already been removed from the `workbox-precaching` module.
+In its place, developers should construct a `PrecacheController` instance and use its `strategy` property.

+- The route registered with `precacheAndRoute()` is now a "real" route that uses `workbox-routing`'s `Router` class under the hood.
+This may lead to a different evaluation order of your routes if you interleave calls to `registerRoute()` and `precacheAndRoute()`.

 ### workbox-routing